 We will help you build a case against the drug manufacturer and any other liable parties and make sure that you receive full compensation for your injuries.How Do I Know If I Qualify for an Elmiron Lawsuit?

-The dangerous medications attorneys at the Law Offices of Jeffrey S. Glassman will perform a free and confidential review of your case and let you know if you are likely to benefit from proceeding with an Elmiron claim.
+The dangerous medications attorneys at the Jeffrey Glassman Injury Lawyers will perform a free and confidential review of your case and let you know if you are likely to benefit from proceeding with an Elmiron claim.

 In most situations, you must have taken Elmiron for at least two years and experienced vision problems.
 These vision problems must have started while you were taking the drug or within one year of discontinuing use of the drug.
 Again, an attorney can advise as to whether you have a viable Elmiron claim.